FedeBacelar/banking-ecosystem/docs/implementation/services/account-service/customer-integration.md

 client -> api-gateway -> account-service -> customer-service
 ```

 This keeps the customer lookup authenticated after business services started validating JWT access tokens directly.
+The caller token is therefore used transitively for the customer lookup.

 For the current local setup, account opening requires a token that can write accounts and read the referenced customer.
-The local `api-tester` user satisfies this because it has all current API roles.
+The local `banking-admin` user satisfies this because it has all current API roles.

-A production-grade evolution would use service-to-service credentials or token exchange for this internal customer lookup.

 ## Why It Exists